 • Isabel Friedenzohn, State Network state liaison, serves as a state liaison by coordinating the technical assistance needs of Maryland, Minnesota, and Michigan.
 Isabel is the deputy director of State Coverage Initiatives program (SCI) which provides timely, experience- and research-based information and technical assistance to state leaders in order to help them move health care reform forward at the state level.
 Ms. Friedenzohn has over ten years of experience providing technical assistance and coaching to state health policy professionals exploring a wide variety of health policy reforms.
 Isabel joined AcademyHealth in October 2001 after receiving a Master’s of Public Health degree from the University of Michigan School of Public Health.

-• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives, and coordinates technical assistance as a state liaison to Alabama.
+• Rebecca Normile, State Network research assistant, serves as the research assistant for the State Network team based at State Coverage Initiatives, and coordinates technical assistance as a state liaison to Alabama and Oregon.
 She provides logistical and substantive support to the State Network and its coordination of technical assistance.
 Prior to joining the State Network, she served as an AmeriCorps Member at Primary Care Providers for a Healthy Feliciana, a network of six Federally Qualified Health Centers in Southeast Louisiana.
 Rebecca received her Bachelor of Science degree in public health from Temple University.

 • Brian Shott, State Network research assistant, is based at the Woodrow Wilson School, and serves as a state liaison by coordinating the technical assistance needs of Virginia.
 Prior to joining State Network in February 2014, Brian worked as a Legislative Aide for New Jersey State Senate President Steve Sweeney.
 He also previously served as an Intern in the office of New Jersey State Senator Joseph Vitale, Chairman of the Senate Health, Human Services, and Senior Citizens Committee.
 Brian received his Master of Arts degree in political science from Temple University, and he earned his Bachelor of Arts degree in political science from Rutgers University.